mashijie1028/ProtoGCD/README.md

 ## :gift: ​Acknowledgements

-In building the AGCD codebase, we reference the following two repositories: [SimGCD](https://github.com/CVMI-Lab/SimGCD)
+In building the AGCD codebase, we reference [SimGCD](https://github.com/CVMI-Lab/SimGCD).